drBenway/pixi-vn-wiki/start/choices.md

 ## Clear the choice menu

-To clear the choice menu, use the `narration.choiceMenuOptions`.
+To clear the choice menu, you can use `narration.choiceMenuOptions = undefined`.

 ```typescript
 narration.choiceMenuOptions = undefined;